-As coral and reef communities are under siege, Tiffany stops selling coral jewelry and aims to raise consumer awareness of the issue by urging other jewelers to do the same.
+Tiffany stops selling coral jewelry, as coral and reef communities are under siege, and begins to raise consumer awareness of the issue by urging other jewelers to do the same.

 Tiffany urges the U.S. Forest Service to deny a permit for the proposed Rock Creek Mine in the Cabinet Mountains Wilderness in Montana.

-Laurelton Diamonds, a wholly owned subsidiary that manages Tiffany’s worldwide diamond supply chain, is established.
+Tiffany establishes Laurelton Diamonds Inc., a wholly owned subsidiary that manages its worldwide diamond supply chain.

 The Tiffany & Co.
 Foundation is launched to focus the Company’s philanthropic efforts.

 Tiffany leads efforts for U.S. participation in the Kimberley Process Certification Scheme.

 Tiffany urges the U.S. Department of the Interior not to allow the construction of a gold mine that threatens Yellowstone National Park.